-- Pursuant to the first paragraph of Article 255 of the Treaty on the Functioning of the European Union, a panel was set up in order to give an opinion on candidates' suitability to perform the duties of Judge and Advocate-General of the Court of Justice and the General Court before the Governments of the Member States make the appointments (the 'panel'). - By Decision 2014/76/EU (!), the Council appointed the seven members of the panel for a period of 4 years, ending on 28 February 2018. - By letter of 27 January 2016, the President of the Court of Justice informed the President of the Council that Mr Péter PACZOLAY bad resigned from his functions as member of the panel with effect from 21 January 2016. - By the same letter of 27 January 2016, the President of the Court of Justice proposed the appointment of Mit Mitosław WYRZYKOWSKI to teplace Mit Péter PACZOLAY for the temainder of his term, in accordance with point 3 of the operating rules of the panel as set out in the Annex to Council Decision 2010/124/EU [),
+- Pursuant to the first paragraph of Article 255 of the Treaty on the Functioning of the European Union, a panel was set up in order to give an opinion on candidates' suitability to perform the duties of Judge and Advocate-General of the Court of Justice and the General Court before the Governments of the Member States make the - (2) By Decision 2014/76/EU (1), the Council appointed the seven members of the panel for a period of 4 years, ending on 28 February 2018. - By letter of 27 January 2016, the President of the Court of Justice informed the President of the Council that Mr Péter PACZOLAY had resigned from his functions as member of the panel with effect from 21 January 2016. - By the same letter of 27 January 2016, the President of the Court of Justice proposed the appointment of Mr Mirosław WYRZYKOWSKI to replace Mr Péter PACZOLAY for the remainder of his term, in accordance with point 3 of the operating rules of the panel as set out in the Annex to Council Decision 2010/124/EU (\),